All Episodes

 Yeah.

-Well, there was later on in the discussion too, there was the question came up of suppose there was some objection by parents as to their teaching methods, and they they said, just forget the parents.
+Well, there was later on in the discussion, too, there was the question came up of suppose there was some objection by parents as to their teaching methods.

 We'll do what we want.

-And and I'll I'll never forget this.
+And I'll never forget this.

-And uh at the time my kids were in school there, and I was I was very happy to be aware of what did you do about it?
+And at the time, my kids weren't in school there, and I was very happy to be aware.

-Uh I was I kept an eye on every single book they brought home, everything they were being taught.
+I kept an eye on every single book they brought home, everything they were being taught.

-But did you go to the administration?
+Did you go to the administration?

-Did you go to the uh No, I didn't because I was afraid of losing my job.
+No, I didn't because I was afraid of losing my job.

-I had just gotten this job, I really needed it, and to oppose the teachers would have been a mistake for me because I was just the temporary temporary.
+And to oppose the teachers would have been a mistake for me because I was just a temporary, temporary.

-I mean the indoctrination they were undergoing.
+I mean, the indoctrination they were undergoing.

 How did you counter it?

-At the time I didn't see any.
+At the time, I didn't see any.

-I looked for it and I was satisfied with the curriculum, and I didn't see any indoctrination.
+I looked for it, and I was satisfied with the curriculum, and I didn't see any indoctrination.

 Well, we have a pretty good idea.